nickcdryan/bitter-retrieval/README.md

 ## 🎯 Core Hypothesis

-Traditional retrieval training relies on binary labels (relevant/irrelevant) that are both noisy and biased toward human intuitions about what makes good context.
+Most retrieval models are created by fine-tuning on standard retrieval datasets like MS MARCO, which contain question-answer pairs with context passages labeled by humans as relevant or irrelevant.
+This traditional approach relies on binary relevance labels that are often noisy and reflect human biases about what constitutes useful context.
 But what we actually care about is: **does the retrieved context help a downstream LLM generate better answers?**

 This framework addresses this by:

 1. **Soft Label Generation**: For each (question, context, answer) triplet used in our retrieval dataset (MS MARCO), we measure how well the context actually helps a frozen decoder LLM generate the correct answer by computing the loss over answer tokens.
 This loss becomes the "soft" utility labels associated with each context.
-2. **Real-Valued Training**: Instead of contrastive loss with binary labels, we train retrieval models to match similarity scores against these real-valued "soft" utility labels
+2. **Real-Valued Training**: Instead of contrastive loss with binary labels, we fine-tune base encoder models models to match similarity scores against these real-valued "soft" utility labels
-3. **End-to-End Evaluation**: We evaluate not on recovering human rankings, but on whether retrieved documents actually improve LLM answer generation
+3. **End-to-End Evaluation**: Rather than evaluating our retrieval models on how well they recover the (noisy, possibly biased) labels, we evaluate on whether retrieved documents actually improve LLM answer generation

 The goal is to directly optimize for downstream performance rather than proxy metrics, testing whether this approach produces better retrieval models for LLM-assisted question answering.